takoz53/TwitchTTS/README.md

 I'd recommend setting up a budget of $0 just in case.

 ### Create credentials

-1. In the menu on the left: APIs & Services -> Select login data
-1. Create a service account key with the button 'Create login data'.
+1. Search for Text To Speech in your Console.
+2. Enable the API.
+3. Go to Manage and on the menu left, choose Credientials.
+4. Create new Credientials for a Service Account.
-1. Enter service account name, select role project-> owner, key type: JSON
+7. Enter service account name (anything is just fine), select role project-> owner on step 2.
+Skip step 3
+8. Click on the newly created Account and navigate to Keys.
+9. Add a Key (Create New) and select JSON.
-1. Save the file as gcp.json
+10. Save the file as gcp.json and put it in your Config folder.
+11. Enable GCP in options.txt and start the program once to create voicelist.txt.
+12. Ur good to go.

 ### Activate the text-to-speech API